culturing/poems/Poems/Making Sausage.md

 Their story is ugly,
 But this much is true:

-The bird must now learn how to live with clipped wings.
+The bird has to learn how to live with clipped wings.
-Indeed, that may be why he sings.
+Indeed, this may be why he sings.